MobileRez/SlideDecks/README.md

 # SlideDecks
-A repository of all the slide deck for all of the talks I have presented
+A repository of all the slidedecks for the talks I have done / presented on